None Shall Escape: Production

-Production began August 31, 1943 and finished October 26,1943 (i.e. more than eighteen months before the war in Europe ended.)
-Director Andre DeToth had seen the war up close already in 1939.
+Production began August 31, 1943 and finished October 26, 1943 (i.e. more than eighteen months before the war in Europe ended.)
+Director Andre de Toth had seen the war up close already in 1939.
 He was filming newsreels in Hungary when the Germans invaded Poland on September 1, 1939, and was immediately sent to cover the fighting on the German-Polish front.

 Reception

 Alfred Neumann and Joseph Than were nominated for an Academy Award for Best Story, and the film is considered to be the first feature film to deal with Nazi atrocities against the Jews.